NapoleonWils0n/cerberus/xkb/xkb-keyboard-mapping.md

 ```

 add the code below to ~/.xkb/symbols/custom
+to map ctrl to alt, alt to win, win to ctrl

 ```
 // Ctrl is mapped to Alt, Alt to Win, and Win to the Ctrl key.